-All other athletes will access the water via the pontoons at the end of the lake or from the pontoon opposite the seats by the tower.
+All other athletes will access the water via the pontoons at the end of the lake or from the long pontoon after the finish line on the northside .
 Please be aware of others using the pontoons.

-Athletes called for boat control will be able to egress the water on the pontoon by the tower.
-Paracanoe athletes may exit from the paracanoe pontoon if required although must always stay in view of officials.
+Athletes called for boat control will be able to egress the water on the pontoon on the far side of the Boathouse forecourt.

-All other athletes should egress at the end of the lake or from the pontoon opposite the seats by the tower.
+All other athletes should egress at the end of the lake or from the long wooden pontoon